Contactless payment is a more advanced but safer method than traditional ones in the pandemic time.

 According to New York Times, the usage of contactless payments in the US has grown 150% since March 2019.
 The limitations have also raised due to the increasing demand, reported by Fobes.

-In the same article, Forbes also states four main benefits of contactless payment:
+In the same article, Forbes also states four main benefits of this payment:

 - Safety: with few to no interactions, contactless payment is a safer transactional method than traditional ones.